 If they meet that requirement, they must then also prove that at least one of the following circumstances exists:

-In the case of a long-term marriage when a spouse claims to lack the ability to earn sufficient income to meet minimum needs (without any of the other qualifying circumstances), the law presumes that spousal maintenance isn't warranted unless that spouse can prove they've diligently tried to earn enough, or to develop the skills needed to do so, while the couple were separated and while the divorce was pending.
+In the case of a long-term marriage when a spouse claims to lack the ability to earn sufficient income to meet minimum needs (without any of the other qualifying circumstances), the law presumes that spousal maintenance isn't warranted unless that spouse can prove they've diligently tried to earn enough, or to develop the skills needed to do so, while the couple was separated and the divorce was pending.

 (Tex.
 Fam.
 Code §§ 8.051, 8.053 (2024).)

 When a spouse claims to be unable to earn enough because of a child's disability, that parent doesn't necessarily need to have sole or even primary physical custody.
 In one Texas case, for instance, the parents alternated weeks with their child, who required constant parental attention because of a seizure disorder.
 The father was able to work at home when he had the child, but the mother hadn't been able to find an adequate job that would allow her to do that or to work every other week.
-A Texas apeals court affirmed the judge's award of spousal maintenance to the mother under those circumstances.
+A Texas appeals court affirmed the judge's award of spousal maintenance to the mother under those circumstances.
 (Yarbrough v.
 Yarbrough, 151 S.W.3d 687 (Tex.
 Ct.
 App.
 2004).)

 Once a spouse has proved the need for maintenance, the judge must then decide how much the payments should be and how long they should last.
 Before making that decision, the judge must weigh all of the relevant circumstances, including: